Site History

 March 7th 2020: I upgraded the forums to XenForo when a server-side PHP upgrade had caused the vBulletin forums to stop working properly, finally breaking the June curse.

-November 2nd 2024: I added the ability to comment on most individual pages of the site.
+November 2nd 2024: I added the ability to comment on most individual pages of the site, making it much easier for visitors to post questions or comments.

 Technology